“Between every two pine trees there is a door leading to a new way of life.”

-A little background on myself.
+A little blast from the past.
 I was raised in Portland, Oregon, where I had a terrific scouting experience.
 Our leaders did such a good job of seeking all kinds of high adventure that a dozen of us remained until age 18.
 One such adventure included a 75-mile backpacking trek around Mt.
 Adams in the Indian Heaven region, most of which was on the PCT.

 “Leaves are falling all around,